DiermeierWolfgang/BeeHiveLive/README.md

 correct: for(int i = 7; i >= 0; i--)
 ```

+I don't want to exaggerate but there is only one programming mistake in human history that had similar consequences and that would be the self destruction of the [Ariane 5 Flight 501](https://en.wikipedia.org/wiki/Ariane_flight_V88).

-The ESP32C6 did not like this one bit and crashed on me over and over again.
+The ESP32C6 did not like counting into interger overflow one bit and crashed on me over and over again.
 It is quite embarrasing how long it took me to find this bug, since I thought I caused timing issues due to my excessive use of _serial.print()_.
 How did I come to this conclusion?
 Because the code didn't crash when I commented out my serial communication calls (which included the for loop).

 <p align="center">